ssilverman/QNEthernet/README.md

 Similarly, we have no idea what `print(const Printable &obj)` does because the `Printable` implementation passed to it is beyond our control.
 For example, Teensyduino's `IPAddress::printTo(Print &)` implementation prints the address without checking the return value of the `print` calls.
-It doesn't even return a value, so who knows what the compiler returns?
-(It should be returning a `size_t` value.)

 Also, most examples I've seen that use any of the `print` functions never check the return values.
 Common practice seems to stem from this style of usage.